axibase/atsd-use-cases/research/illinois-birthrates/README.md

 also served time in prison as a result of their actions in office.

-Home to some of America's favorite anti-heroes like Charlie Birger and Al Capone as well as some of the country's icons like former presidents Abraham Lincoln and Barack Obama, it's not hard to understand why Illinois is considered as diverse and unique as the country itself.
+Home to some of America's favorite anti-heroes like Charlie Birger and Al Capone as well as icons like former presidents Abraham Lincoln and Barack Obama, it is not hard to understand why Illinois is considered as diverse and unique as the country itself.

 Using data stored in [Axibase Dataset Catalog](https://axibase.com/datasets/socrata/9e74-xdvk.html) released by Illinois Center for Health Statistics that covers two decades of live births in the state, from 1989 to 2009.
 This data has been kept through some of the